Why clickstream is so important to your online business

 At first glance, for most of the business, the limitations are quite generous as not many websites can reach over a million visitors a month.
 That is when the sampling rate can become a problem.
 Though the bigger issue is ownership of data, if a business is growing, eventually data will be required in order to use it for anything more than just traffic analysis.
 The risk of using GA, in this case, is that migration to owning data will be almost impossible without paying the price of GA 360 (even then it’s not exactly clear if full history can be recovered).
 This is why a business should decide early if giving up data ownership is worth free.

 All paid vendors with free plan tier

 All other vendors in the paid category that were covered above (except Adobe) have a free plan which unlike GA has lower limits.
 For example, Mixpanel allows 5M data points per month before charging, Amplitude 10M, while Heap calculates free tier based on sessions allowing 5k per month.
 Each vendor also imposes other restrictions on their analytics offerings.
 Though compared to GA, getting full historical data when transitioning from free to paid can be possible if there is no limit on data retention.
-For example, Heap only retains 3 months of history on free tier.
-Therefore, a decision should be made early on if clickstream data is or will be valuable in future for the business.
+For example, Heap only retains 3 months of history on the free tier.
+Therefore, a decision should be made early on if clickstream data is or will be valuable in the future for the business.

 - No cost

 - Easy to get started

 - Suitable for low data volumes